Kong/kongponents/docs/components/card-catalog.md

   title="Customized empty catalog"
   :items="getItems(0)"
   emptyStateTitle="No Workspaces exist"
-  emptyStateMessage="Adding a new Workspace will populate this table." emptyStateActionMessage="Create a Workspace" emptyStateActionRoute="#empty-state-full-example" emptyStateIcon="workspaces"
+  emptyStateMessage="Adding a new Workspace will populate this catalog." emptyStateActionMessage="Create a Workspace" emptyStateActionRoute="#empty-state-full-example" emptyStateIcon="workspaces"